CWE-72: Improper Handling of Apple HFS+ Alternate Data Stream Path

 Frequently Asked Questions

-What is CWE-72: CWE-72: Improper Handling of Apple HFS+ Alternate Data Stream Path?+
+What is CWE-72: Improper Handling of Apple HFS+ Alternate Data Stream Path?+

-What are the security consequences of CWE-72: Improper Handling of Apple HFS+ Alternate Data Stream Path?+
+What are the security consequences of Improper Handling of Apple HFS+ Alternate Data Stream Path?+

-If exploited, CWE-72 (CWE-72: Improper Handling of Apple HFS+ Alternate Data Stream Path) it can compromise Read Files or Directories and Modify Files or Directories, leading to outcomes such as Scope: Confidentiality and Integrity.
+If exploited, CWE-72 (Improper Handling of Apple HFS+ Alternate Data Stream Path) it can compromise Confidentiality and Integrity, leading to outcomes such as Read Files or Directories and Modify Files or Directories.

-Which programming languages are affected by CWE-72: Improper Handling of Apple HFS+ Alternate Data Stream Path?+
+Which programming languages are affected by Improper Handling of Apple HFS+ Alternate Data Stream Path?+

-CWE-72 commonly affects Languages.
+CWE-72 commonly affects Not Language-Specific.
 Note that weaknesses are often language-agnostic patterns, so secure coding practices apply broadly.

 What is the difference between a CWE and a CVE?+